fightforthefuture/digital-climate-strike/README.md

     4. Configure the 'iframeHost' option, as described in the section about `DIGITAL_CLIMATE_STRIKE_OPTIONS`.
     5. Include the widget anywhere on your site with <script src="widget.js" async></script>

 You can change the user experience and do some customization via the `DIGITAL_CLIMATE_STRIKE_OPTIONS` [described below](#customization-options).
-Before adding the widget make sure your have also read the [section below](#important-note-regarding-google-analytics-tracking) about Google Analytics tracking.
+Before adding the widget make sure you have also read the [section below](#important-note-regarding-google-analytics-tracking) about Google Analytics tracking.

 If you have any problems or questions regarding the widget, please [submit an issue](https://github.com/global-climate-strikes/digital-climate-strike/issues).